tugcekonuklar/msc-computer-science-notes/computer-architecture-and-operating-systems/Home.md

 ## From scalar to superscalar

-* Executing one instruction at a time is called scalar operation and has already been discussed to be limiting.
+* Executing one instruction at a time is called **scalar operation** and has already been discussed to be limiting.
 * In a more advanced model, Instruction Level Parallelism, ILP, can be used where the independent instructions are executed in parallel but dependent instructions still have to wait for each other.
-    * The ability to start multiple instructions in parallel is known as the superscalar execution.
+    * The ability to start multiple instructions in parallel is known as the **superscalar execution**.
     * However, ILP has its limitations too.
 Even with clever algorithms and optimisers, in a short sequence, it's rare to execute 4 instructions in parallel.
 For longer sequences, this usually is down to 2 or 3 instructions per clock cycle, IPC - inter-process communication .